 - The bargaining range is the price difference between the asking price and the price for which the property eventually sells for. - In the model it was identified that there is a potential source of bias in the asking price level related to multiple listings.
 However, this is mitigated by the estimated bargaining range.
 The bargaining range is calculated using the modelled asking price and actual sales data for the area.
 Thus, whatever bias is introduced in the asking price level will be largely removed through employing the bargaining range correction for actual market value.
 However, care should be taken as this bargaining range is implied and these computational values are applicable to the Orava valuation model only. - The bargaining range is a considerable source of uncertainty.
 Should the bargaining range be known with considerable precision, the time-period sufficiently short to mediate changes, and the area divided into relatively homogenous areas and applied only within these areas, many potential problems should not manifest. - Optimally, the bargaining range would be estimated for each homogenous area.
 Due to the restrictions imposed by the data quality, the area data is aggregated and subsequently divided into two groups: large cities and smaller cities or towns.
 For each area model, one of the two bargaining correction ranges is used.
-The use of averages does not pose problems in valuing at the whole portfolio level. - The source for the used data for the estimation of bargaining range is Oikotie.fi and Statistics Finland.
+The use of averages does not pose problems in valuing at the whole portfolio level. - Bargaining range estimation has been revisited during autumn 2016.
+The estimate is formed first on zip-code level and the aggregated to municipality level.
+The eventual estimate as a function of population is attained by regressing the bargaining range estimates on municipalities' population.
+In addition, data from 24 months is used instead of the previous 12 months.
+As this audit focuses on valuation model 2016:06, the changes in bargaining range estimation are out of the scope of this audit.

+• The source for the used data for the estimation of bargaining range is Oikotie.fi and Statistics Finland.